• Skip to main content

 • mashed ripe plantain

 • Flour: I have used all three types of flour - all-purpose flour (maida), finger millet flour (ragi) and whole wheat flour (atta).
-You may replace the millet and atta flour with plain flour.
+You may replace the millet and atta flour with all-purpose flour.

 • sugar